Sale gives up 4 HRs in playoff tuneup, Jays beat Red Sox (Sep 26, 2017) | FOX Sports

 Boston’s magic number over the Yankees in the AL East is three with five games remaining.
 New York beat Tampa Bay 6-1.

+Sale did have eight strikeouts, giving him 308 for the season – five shy of Pedro Martinez’s club record set in 1999.
+The AL Cy Young Award candidate has a 2.90 ERA with one scheduled start remaining.
+Sale’s spot in the rotation comes up again Sunday, when the Red Sox host Houston in the regular-season finale.
+It’s not certain that Sale will make that outing, though.

+”I think it’s probably too early to answer that definitely,” manager John Farrell said. ”We just have to see how these final five games play out.
+We know where we stand, we know what’s ahead of us.”

 J.A.
-Happ (10-11) pitched seven strong innings for the last-place Blue Jays.
+Happ (10-11) pitched seven strong innings for the last-place Blue Jays, holding Boston to a run and four hits with nine strikeouts.

+Donaldson homered in the first inning for the second straight game, then led off the third with his 33rd this season.
+The latter shot cleared the bullpen and reached the right-field seats to put Toronto ahead 2-1.
+Hernandez led off the fifth with a homer to left, and Morales added a two-run shot later that inning.

+Boston was missing three injured starters in Dustin Pedroia, Mookie Betts and Eduardo Nunez, and it struggled against Happ.
+Xander Bogaerts led off the game with a single and scored on Chris Young’s double, but Happ got the next 16 batters in a row and kept the Red Sox off the bases until Bogaerts’ one-out single in the sixth.

 FOX Sports Go